secretstartups/handbook/people-group/learning-and-development/career-development/index.html.md

 **Compensation reviews**

-When conducting compensation reviews for the E-Group, GitLab will review two items: 1) alignment to market rates 2) performance factors from each quarter.
+When conducting compensation reviews for the E-Group, GitLab will review two items: 1) alignment to market rates 2) performance factors